andreaiaia/andreaiaia/README.md

 <h1 align="center">I'm Andrea</h1>

 <p>I'm a passionate developer from Matera, Italy (pic above).
 I like writing code, taking pictures, taking long walks and creating stuff.
-Currently I study CS at Bologna while I work (god bless remote work) for Credimi in Milan.</p>
+Currently I work at <a href="https://www.bancacfplus.it">Banca CF+</a> and I am finishing my CS studies at University of Bologna.</p>

 <br />